CCMS-UCSD/GNPSDocumentation/docs/gc-ms-deconvolution.md

 ## GC-MS data processing with ADAP-MZmine
-Deconvolution of GC-EI-MS data can be performed within MZmine following the ADAP workflow.
-Refer to the [ADAP manual](https://mzmine.github.io/documentation.html) on the MZmine website for a step-by-step introduction.
-A new module (introduced in MZmine 2.52) allows to export data processing results into the correct input format for the GNPS GC-MS workflow (quantification table as .csv and a spectra summary file as .mgf).
-The module is available in the MZmine menu:
+Deconvolution of GC-EI-MS data can be performed within MZmine.
+User can follow the ADAP step-by-step documentation [here](gc-ms-data-processing-MZmine2.md) or refer to the [ADAP manual](https://mzmine.github.io/documentation.html) on the MZmine website for detailed instructions.

-_feature list methods/Export Import/Export to GNPS-GC-MS (with ADAP)_

 ### Kovats RI marker file in MZmine
 MZmine (version 2.52 and later) also offers the extraction of Kovats RI markers into the GNPS GC-MS file format for this particular input.